Major water projects

 Current status

 Environmental areas and community recreation spaces will continue evolving through ongoing master planning sessions and regulatory approval processes.
-Site master planning activities include early screening, increasing habitat for wildlife including koalas and sustainability projects.
+Site master planning activities include early screening along the western boundary.

 Community Reference Group